 We have limited experience in managing the manufacturing process.
 The manufacture of biopharmaceutical products is a complex process, in part due to strict regulatory requirements.
-As of the date of annual report, we have no existing manufacturing infrastructure or capabilities.
-If we are unable to identify an appropriate production site or a suitable partner to develop our manufacturing infrastructure, or fail to do so in a timely manner, this may lead to significant delays in the manufacturing of our drug candidates once regulatory and marketing approvals have been obtained.
-The investment for building a new biologics manufacturing facility that is compliant with cGMP regulations may also be a significant upfront cost for us.
+As of the date of this annual report, we have no existing manufacturing infrastructure or capabilities.
+We intend to build a comprehensive biologics manufacturing facility in Hangzhou, China (the "Hangzhou Facility") as part of our strategic plan to become a fully integrated biopharma company.
+We have taken concrete steps to execute this plan.
+These steps include detailed operational planning for the facility, actions taken to secure an appropriate site, and negotiations with external financing providers.
+The Hangzhou Facility targets to have a pilot capacity of 2 production lines (1 line configured with 2 x 2,000L and another line with 1 x 2,000L) by 2022 and commercially progressive capacity up to 8 x 4,000L to begin operation by the end of 2023.
+Construction is expected to commence in April 2021 and ready for use by the end of 2023.
+However, the investment for building this new biologics manufacturing facility that is compliant with cGMP regulations will be a significant upfront cost for us.
 In turn, this could materially harm our commercialization plans.